 First things first.
 You need a map of Middle Earth to create an ambience.
 The bigger, the better!
 Map décor is popular anyways and adds a certain old world charm to a room.
 If the map belongs to Middle Earth, the charm is multiplied!

 Posters are a quick and cost-effective way to set a theme for any space.
 When it comes to Lord of the Rings you have a plethora of characters to choose from!
 Don your walls with your favourite character, or make a gallery wall with a set of posters.
-When it comes to Lord of the Rings merchandise, posters clearly rule the market there!
 There is a lot of choice indeed, so make your pick wisely.

 Little knick-knacks and accessories add a fun element to the décor.
 I would love to include a little bit of The Lord of the rings in my daily life through little objects!